MarcoSero/marcosero.github.io/_posts/2014-12-18-norvig-haskell-spelling-corrector.md

 There are very few articles that every now and then keep coming up on Hacker News.
 One of them is Peter Norvig's [How to Write a Spelling Corrector](http://norvig.com/spell-correct.html).
 For those of you who don't know Peter Norvig, he's a really smart guy who also happens to be Director of Research at Google.

-I decided to take over the challenge of re-implementing his spelling corrector in Haskell.
-The main reason I did it was to see what Haskell is capable of compared to other languages such as Python.
+Having recently started learning Haskell, I decided to take over the challenge of re-implementing his spelling corrector.
+One imporant thing to say is that, since there seems to be a leaderboard on Peter Norvig's website for the shortest implementations, I wrote this code trying to come up with the possible shortest version, putting *brevity over readability*, which is something I usually never do.
+But hey, sometimes we don't want to be too serious and it's just **FUN**!
 Now, let me say that Python is a very nice language and a lot of people love it because it looks like pseudo-code and it's really easy to prototype in it.
 That's probably the main reason I still believe his version is better than mine, more readable yet even shorter.

 Here's my take: